gmt-china/GMT_docs/source/proj-Jcyl_stere.rst

    (**-JCyl_stere**)

-Some of the selections of the standard parallel are named for the cartographer or publication that popularized the projection (Table :ref:`JCylstere <tbl-JCylstere>`).
+Some of the selections of the standard parallel are named for the cartographer or publication that popularized the projection.

-.. _tbl-JCylstere:

 +---------------------------------------------------------+-------------+
 +=========================================================+=============+